viratnigam18/plant-disease-detection-ONXX-version-/readme.md

 python onnx_run.py

-### note- please save image in OIP.jpeg format only
+## Note- please save image in OIP.jpeg format only
-use image from any source from below class only
+## Use image from any source from below class only

 Pepper__bell___Bacterial_spot